NOT JUST AN UNFORGETTABLE ZAMBIAN HORSE SAFARI

 Horse Safari & Victoria Falls Combination + Southern Kafue National Park

 You will experience both morning and afternoon rides in the Simalaha Wildlife Conservancy.
 Meals will be planned around the flow and energy of the riders, with bush picnics and sundowners being highlights.
 You can look forward to up to 6-7 hours of riding per day, meeting the local communities and incredible wildlife sightings!
 Your stay at Chudukwa is also tailored to the group, with a day dedicated to a private driver who can take you to see Victoria Falls and tick off any other activities in the area.
 In Kafue, you’ll have morning and evening game drives or walking safaris, all heading out to make the most of wildlife sightings.
-Please note that the daily itinerary is a rough guide – it will be determined by your guides with the best interests of the group in mind.

 Day 1 - Arrival & Introductory Ride